ernsheong/joncloudgeek.com/content/blog/what-is-anthos-by-google-cloud/index.md

 Even as of this year, [80% of workloads are still on-premises](https://www.ibm.com/blogs/cloud-computing/2019/03/05/20-percent-cloud-transformation/).
 With Anthos, Google is hitting this need by giving enterprises a _uniform interface_ that abstracts away the complexity of deploying to on-premises and/or in the cloud.

 In other words, Anthos is [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) deployed either on-premises or in the cloud (including third-party clouds like AWS and Azure).
-As far as enterprise developers are concerned, everything should be running on containers, and where these containers end up at (on-premises or cloud) is just a matter of configuration on Anthos.
+As far as enterprise developers are concerned, everything should be running on **containers**, and where these containers end up at (on-premises or cloud) is just a matter of configuration on Anthos.
 It brings enterprises toward the utopia of write once, run anywhere, without learning diffirent environments and APIs.

 {{< figure src="./anthos.png" alt="Anthos by Google Cloud" caption="Anthos by Google Cloud" width="300" >}}